slaily/marketingletter/site/index.md

 I wrote this marketing handbook for you, so you can read it and have it as a pocket reference.
 Remember, the goal of marketing is to help you or your product get noticed.

+## **Principles**

 Marketing can take many forms, including promotions, direct communications, advertising, product positioning, placement, and distribution choices.

-As a non-marketing expert, it's important to stick to your principles and avoid activities you don't want to spend time on.
+As a non-marketing expert, it’s important to stick to your principles and avoid activities you don’t want to spend time on.

-## **Principles**

 - Don’t publish content you wouldn’t share yourself
-- Don't make claims that aren't 100% are not entirely true and verifiable
+- Don't make claims that are not entirely true and verifiable
 - Avoid making speculative claims about potential future updates
 - Don't neglect the core product for marketing
-- Don't bombard customers with 'deals', pop-ups, and other dark patterns.
+- Don't bombard customers with deals, pop-ups, and other dark patterns.
 These devalue our product in the long run
 - Don't criticize your competitors
 - Don't make false claims about your competitors

 Back in time, you realized the importance of committing to strategies you could maintain over an extended period of time.
 Marketing is a marathon, not a sprint.
 Also an experiment game.
-It requires ongoing effort to plan content and engage with the community.
 So, focus on sustainable tactics that you can consistently execute for the long haul.

 For instance, with your Twitter channel, you only managed to keep it up for a few weeks and made just a handful of posts.
 You found it super challenging to come up with ideas for posts, and it honestly wasn't enjoyable at the end.
 That experience taught you the value of finding marketing methods that align with your interests and strengths.